1f604/go_utils/README.md

 The `Use` function gets around this compilation error.

-You need this in order to maintain a reference to the TCP listener, which you need to do in order to prevent the GC from closing the TCP port.
+You need this in order to maintain a reference to the TCP listener in the main thread, which you need to do in order to prevent the GC from closing the TCP port.

 ## Check if another instance is already running